Hypoglycemia & Breastfeeding

 Causes of Low Blood Sugar in Newborns

-- The baby may be too cold, stressed out or might cry too much after birth, which can also cause hypoglycemia.
+- The baby may be too cold, stressed out, or might cry too much after birth, which can also cause hypoglycemia.

-Babies that are at Higher Risk of developing Hypoglycemia
+Babies at Higher Risk of developing Hypoglycemia

 low blood sugar in newborn babies is most commonly found when the mother has diabetes.